ZouhirBensm/aiffamp3/README.md

 This project is a Node.js application designed to serve an HTML page and handle audio-related tasks, specifically serving `.aifc` audio files and converting them to `.mp3`.
 The app is hosted on **Render.com** using the free plan.

-The app is available in production at:
+The app is available in render at:
 [https://aifctomp3.onrender.com/](https://aifctomp3.onrender.com/)

 ## Features